From Pauper to Prince: Smoked Sirloin Tip Roast

 Smoking in a Charcoal Grill

-If you are smoking using a charcoal grill, then you will need to use the indirect heat method.
-Set up the coals on only one side of the grill.
-Place the roast in an aluminum pan and place it on the opposite side.
+If you are smoking using a charcoal grill, you will need to use the indirect heat method.
+Set up the hot coals on one side of the grill and sprinkle some wood chips or chunks on top.
+Place the roast on the opposite side, away from the heat.

-Next, close the lid and smoke until you reach the appropriate internal meat temperature.
+Next, close the lid and smoke until you reach the desired internal meat temperature.

 Related Reading